marchof/java-almanac/site/content/features/instanceof-patterns.md

     public static void main(String[] args) {
         Object what = Math.random() < 0.5 ?
 Math.random() < 0.5 ?
 42 : -42 : "1729";
         if (!(what instanceof Integer i) || i.intValue() <= 0) {
-            System.out.println("No good: " + what + " is not an integer or not positive");
+            throw new IllegalArgumentException(what + " is not an integer or not positive");
         }
-        else {
         System.out.println("Hooray: a positive integer with value " + i.intValue());
     }
 }
-}
 {{< /sandboxsource >}}
 {{< /sandbox >}}

 This is perhaps a little mind-bending.
 If the `instanceof` test fails, the negation is `true` and the right hand side of the `||` is never executed.
-In this case, `i` is not bound, and the program prints "No good".
+In this case, `i` is not bound.
+The program throws an `IllegalArgumentException`.

 If the `instanceof` test passes, the negation is `false`, and the right hand side of the `||` *is* executed.
 And `i` is defined because the test passed.

-You can only reach the `else` clause when the `instanceof` test passes, and therefore, `i` is also in scope in the `else` clause.
+You can only reach the code following the `if` clause when the `instanceof` test passes, because otherwise an exception would be thrown.
+Therefore `i` is in scope and can be used in the print statement.
+Note that the scope of `i` is *not* restricted to the `if` statement.

-Note that these scope rules do not apply to the `&` and `|` operators.
+The scope inference is different for the `&` and `|` operators.
 They don't short-circuit.
 That is, both sides are always evaluated, and any variables used in the right operand must be defined unconditionally.

 However, the conditional operator is fair game: